thiswillbeyourgithub/Clozolkor/README.md

 Useful vim command to convert rapidly some clozes from its html : `s/<div>}}<br><\/div>//g | s/<div>{{c1::<\/div>//g | s/<li>/<li>{{c1::/g | s/<\/li>/}}<\/li>/g`.
 If you want to see this command in action, [click here](bin/demo_vim.gif).

 I use `anki 2.1` and try to be up to date.
 I don't know if it works in `2.0`.
 I ensure the version works on `AnkiDroid` as it it what I use, I tend to be up to date with it.

+The default shortcuts are `n` and `ù` to reveal the deletions one by one, `N` and `%` reset the hiding ("re-hides" everything), on my keyboard they are obtained via capitilizing the former shortcuts. `ù` is just next to `jklm`, that I use to answer my cards.
+You can change them easily in the `back` template.

 ### If you like the idea, these addons will interest you